-- five and a half years have elapsed since the date of conviction;

-- it is the person's only offence; and

-- It did not result in a custodial sentence.
+- (a) five and a half years have elapsed since the date of conviction; - (b) it is the person's only offence; and - (c) it did not result in a custodial sentence.

 Again, the conviction will not be removed under any circumstances if it appears on the list of "specified offences", or if a person has more than one offence on their criminal record.